Coast and Waterways

 Water Quality Management Plan

 Council recently completed a Water Quality Management Plan as a part of stage 2 of the Coastal Management Program.
 The aim was to identify water quality issues and management solutions in the Bellinger and Kalang Catchments.
-The plans recommendations have been submitted to the Draft CMP.
+The plans recommendations have included in the Draft CMP and the plan appears as Appendix B in the document.

 Water-Quality-Management-Plan-Final.pdf(PDF, 14MB)